 5. Professional Standards Committee Terms of Reference

 Where it receives a referral, the Committee will:

 - review the conduct referred to it under the RACGP Member Code of Conduct, RACGP Conflict of Interest Policy, RACGP Fit and Proper Fellow Policy and/or RACGP Readmission Policy (as appropriate);

 - where necessary, contribute members to act as mediators in some member disputes.

 In addition, the Committee will meet to:

-- initiate and provide ongoing strategic support for Council’s considerations of professional standards;
+- initiate and provide ongoing strategic support for the RACGP Board's considerations of professional standards;

 - advocate for and provide commentary on professional standards issues;